anderson-aristotle/react-components-prop/README.md

-# React Components, Props, and State
+# React Components and Props

 The basic unit you'll be working with in ReactJS is a component.
 Components are pieces of our application that we can define once and reuse all over the place.